ttchengab/One_Shot_Pytorch/README.md

 3. Set the root_dir in siamese.ipynb to the directory of the extracted folder for the dataloader to fetch the images.

+4. Remember to remove all .DS_store with the command find . -name '.DS_Store' -type f -delete

 Dataset Format: